-Raquel Cuba Martins, Partner and Head of the Immigration & Golden Visa department, is highly regarded within the corporate immigration sector.
+Raquel Cuba Martins, Partner and Head of the Immigration, Golden Visa and Citizenship Department, is highly regarded within the corporate immigration sector.
 She advises international clients on a wide variety of corporate immigration matters as well as on citizenship procedures.

 From 2002 to 2010, Raquel was a Lawyer at Simmons & Simmons Rebelo de Sousa in the Corporate, Commercial and M&A department.
 She was also seconded to the London office of Simmons & Simmons in 2002.